Best Islands In Turkey You Have To Visit

 The name of the island means ‘Henna,’ and it’s given that name because of the red color of the land, thanks to the copper and iron that was mined there for many years.

 Best Turkish Islands For Ancient Ruins – Kekova Island

 If you’re staying in Antalya, make sure you find the time to head to Kekova Island, one of the best Turkish islands near Kalekoy village.
 Here you’ll find underwater ruins which date back to Lycian times, and you can visit them directly by boat or kayak.
-The ruins were thrown into the sea by a massive earthquake, believed to have taken place during the 2nd century.
+The ruins were thrown into the sea by a massive earthquake believed to have occurred during the 2nd century.
 The ruins are now known as the “Sunken City.”